codio/site/source/docs/ide/sharing.html.markdown

 Once you have made your selection you can copy and paste from one of the button options below.

 ##Suggested Buttons
-You will notice that there are two suggested buttons available available for Project URL and With Layout modes.
+You will notice that there are two suggested buttons available for Project URL and With Layout modes.

 - **Demo** : the suggested button for any situation where you want to link to a demo project.
 A great example would be on your GitHub page, where you want to be able to show a demo of your code as well as allowing the user to browse around the code itself.
 - **Show me the code** : the suggested button for any situation where you want to link a blog, tutorial or some documentation to a real code sample.